Omagh bombing: Public inquiry

-In early August, ahead of the 27th anniversary of the bombing on 15 August, families renewed calls for a parallel inquiry in the Republic of Ireland, with legal action launched in Dublin to compel the Irish government to act.
-Critics described cross-border cooperation as inadequate, warning that the UK inquiry alone risked delivering only “half a truth.”
-Meanwhile, the Police Service of Northern Ireland confirmed that reviewing legacy material—including 26,000 documents and 2,000 exhibits—would require a six-month reassignment of researchers to avoid multi-year delays.
-Counsel to the inquiry cautioned against “hindsight bias,” and Lord Turnbull reiterated that any claims of lost or destroyed records would be subject to rigorous scrutiny.
+In early August 2025, ahead of the 27th anniversary of the bombing, families renewed calls for a parallel inquiry in the Republic of Ireland, with legal action launched in Dublin to compel the Irish government to act.
+Critics described cross-border cooperation as inadequate and warned that the UK inquiry alone risked delivering only "half a truth".
+Meanwhile, the Police Service of Northern Ireland confirmed that reviewing legacy material – including 26,000 documents and 2,000 exhibits – would require a six-month reassignment of researchers to avoid multi-year delays.
+Counsel to the inquiry cautioned against "hindsight bias", and Lord Turnbull reiterated that any claims of lost or destroyed records would be subject to rigorous scrutiny.

+A subsequent update hearing reported that almost 4,000 documents – amounting to roughly 65,000 pages – had been provided to Core Participants, with further disclosure continuing as additional material was sought from relevant agencies.
+Inquiry counsel Paul Greaney KC noted that Westminster had authorised the release of a transcript of confidential evidence given 16 years earlier to the Northern Ireland Affairs Committee by Norman Baxter, the senior police officer who led the original investigation, describing the mechanism used to obtain it as without precedent.
+The inquiry's opening phase earlier in the year had included a fortnight of testimony from bereaved families and survivors, and the next evidential hearings, scheduled for 9 March 2026, were expected to examine how the attack was planned and carried out and the individuals involved.
+They were later rescheduled for 21 September 2026.